Trentan/IngAusOfxFixWin/README.md

 <a name="SupportedPlatforms"></a>
 ## Supported Platforms ##

-SuncorpAusOfxFix is known to work with the following operating systems
+OfxFix is known to work with the following operating systems

 - GNU/Linux             -- x86
 - Windows               -- x86

-SuncorpAusOfxFix can probably be made to work on any platform where GnuCash does, so long as the [Dependencies](#Dependencies) are available.
+OfxFix can probably be made to work on any platform where GnuCash does, so long as the [Dependencies](#Dependencies) are available.

 <a name="KnownIssues"></a>